This is a new project I’m working on in 2019. Head to LoopholePodcast.com to learn more and sign up for email updates for when the show goes live.

 Then one time I did this video with Teddie Films.
 Now over 3.1 million people have seen me on a toilet.

-Once I even went Bigfoot hunting.
+Once I accidentally became an internationally renowned Bigfoot hunter.
 That was fun.